oshman99/simple-csv-reader/README.md

 # simple-csv-reader
-Comma separated value file reader, that can preform simple cell arithmetics.
+Comma separated value file reader, that can do so simple cell arithmetics.

 Example of how input file should be structured: